guettli/slow-boring-clear-fast/README.md

 How to make monkey?
 In most cases this works: "Make customers happy, then you earn money"

-In other words: the big goal is to have satisfied customers happy.
+In other words: the big goal is to have satisfied customers.

 It helps to keep this in mind.
 Otherwise internal (non productive) issues can get too much attention.